-The union now look forward to the Government ensuring recognition and protection of gig economy workers.
 Whether through legislation or via an enforceable Code of Conduct, it is critical that adherence to relevant employment standards, including pay rates, superannuation and safety regulations be assured.
 At a minimum, artistic and cultural ventures involving receipt of government funds must adhere to credible employment and safety standards.
-Non-adherence to such standards should result on the return (or forfeiture of such funding).
+Non-adherence to such standards should result on the return (or forfeiture of such funding.

-MEAA also strongly support the investigation, with State and Territory Governments, of establishing (or augmenting) portable entitlement schemes for a range of employment rights.
+MEAA also strongly support the investigation, with the Commonwealth and Territory Governments, of establishing (or augmenting) portable entitlement schemes for issues such as long service leave.